Frequently Asked Questions

 My dog is timid, would he be ok in a group class?

-We have had excellent success in group classes with timid dogs as long as they still accept food and are not profoundly timid.
+You may still find success in a group class as long as they still accept food and are not profoundly timid.
 Our technique of training which is free from correction focuses on setting up your dog for success and providing clear communication-which provides stress free learning.
 Timid dogs associated the fun and stress free learning with the environment and begin to show great improvement in confidence building.
-We do also offer smaller timid dog classes occasionally as well where we discuss techniques for confidence building, alternative therapies and more!

 What's a positive dog trainer or positive dog training?
 Don’t dogs need correction?

-Dogs absolutely need boundaries and structure and they are more comfortable knowing what is expected of them.
-Positive training means that we don’t use pain, fear or intimidation but we definitely use consequences.
+Positive training means that we don’t use pain, fear or intimidation but we do use consequences.

-We build a relationship based on trust, communication, impulse control and confidence.
+We build a relationship based on trust, communication, and confidence.
 Dogs learn to associate listening to their owners with fun and good feelings.
+Our clients come to us because they want high levels of success without using fear, pain and intimidation.

 There is a popular saying amongst positive dog trainers: